 Since joining the KGF Board, Tony has been integrally involved in the Foundation’s Golf in School program SNAG (Starting New At Golf), and he is excited about the opportunity to contribute to development of junior golfers throughout the state.

 Sean is a member of The Golf Club at Southwind in Garden City, where he began working as a bag boy and learning the game at the age of 12.
 Sean played golf at the University of Kansas, earning first team All-Conference honors in both academics and golf, and he was a member of the 1989 team that reached the NCAA finals for the first time in school history.
 Members of the 1989 KU golf team have accumulated seven individual Kansas Amateur Match Play Championship titles, including Sean’s victory in 1999.

 Sean also serves as a Director of the KGA.
-He and his wife, Ronell, have three children and two grandchildren residing in Garden City.
+He and his wife, Ronell, have three children and three grandchildren residing in Garden City.